Special Credit/Visiting Student

 If you plan on taking a course or courses to transfer to the college or university where you are a student or if you don’t plan on earning a degree or certificate, and plan to take credit classes for personal or professional enrichment, you are a special credit/visiting student.
 Follow the enrollment steps below.

 Be sure to check the special credit box under Programs of Study.
-You can also stop by the Office of Admissions and Counseling (Wilson C1400) to complete the application at one of our computer kiosks.
+You can also stop by the Student Success Center (Tart Building room D101) to complete the residency determination and application at one of our computer kiosks.

-You will receive a welcome letter that confirms that your application has been received and provides instructions for the next steps in your enrollment process.
+You will receive an email that confirms that your application has been received and provides instructions for the next steps in your enrollment process.

 Step 2: Submit Transcripts as needed.

 Official transcripts are not required.
 However, placement tests scores or high school/college transcripts will need to be provided if a student wishes to take a course with a prerequisite.
 You can bring the transcript(s) to the Admissions office or send to the address below.

 Johnston Community College

 Transcripts must remain sealed in the envelope to be considered official.